21 SaaS Marketing Metrics You Must Track in 2022

 can all be smaller metrics you can track under customer engagement.

-These will help you understand how your current website design and layout is working and also will help you create future campaigns and make improvements that will answer your target audience’s needs.
+These will help you understand how your current website design and layout are working and also will help you create future campaigns and make improvements that will answer your target audience’s needs.
+This will reduce customer churn since paying customers tend to stay when you keep answering their needs.

 11. Social Engagement